Table of Contents

 Distribution

-Polar climate and vegetation are found primarily in the northern hemisphere north of the Arctic Circle.
-The ice cap is limited to Greenland and the highlands of these high-latitude regions.
-The ground is permanently covered in snow in these areas.
-Tundra vegetation can be found in the lowlands during the few months when the ice is not present.
-They include Greenland’s coastal strip, the barren lands of northern Canada and Alaska, and the Arctic coastal region of Eurasia.
+Polar climates and vegetation are found in the northern hemisphere, north of the Arctic Circle.
+Ice caps are mainly in Greenland and high-altitude areas.
+The ground is always covered in snow here.
+In the lowlands, tundra plants grow during the few months when the ice melts.
+This includes places like Greenland’s coast, northern Canada and Alaska, and the Arctic coastal area of Eurasia.

 Climate

-It has a very low mean annual temperature and its warmest month, June, rarely exceeds 10°C. Temperatures in mid-winter (January) can drop to -35°C and are much colder in the interior.
+It has a very low average temperature throughout the year.
+Even in its warmest month, June, the temperature usually does not go above 10°C. In mid-winter (January), temperatures can drop to -35°C, and it’s even colder in the interior areas.
 Winters are long and harsh, while summers are cool and brief.
 Precipitation is primarily in the form of snow.
 It falls in winter and is blown around during snowstorms.

 Plant and Animal Species